yoonjk/VAD-VAR-Workshop/Watson/ASSISTANT.md

 Let's get started creating a new action.
 In order to do so start by clicking the **Actions** option available in the left-hand navigation bar to get to the Actions page.
 Once there you should see a long list of current actions already there if you imported the JSON file from earlier into your assistant.

-Clicking the **Search icon** you shuold be able to use a text input to query the list.
+Clicking the **Search icon** you should be able to use a text input to query the list.
 Start by typing `Open an account` into the search field to find the corresponding action.

 Now, imagine that you work on the Lendyr virtual assistant team, and you received a message that this automation will be discontinued.
 You need to replace this Action with a new one so that customers don't run into a "dead end" when they try to open a new account.